epec254/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 Tooling should enable explicit dependency management between:<br/>
 &nbsp &nbsp- Models that depend upon other models<br/>
 &nbsp &nbsp- Applications that depend upon models<br/><br/>
-As expressed in other challenges, tooling should enable the same release and deployment process for software and ML assets.
+While covered in detail elsewhere in this roadmap, a specific requirement here is that tooling enables the same release and deployment process for software and ML assets that are used together.
 </td>
 </tr>
   </table>